ChristopherWerby/code-modules/README.md

 _Begin Date - 2021-08-13_

 *	Make the blog items appear on the various nav lists automatically.
 	*	This was tricky and will be a bit difficult to explain in documentation.
+Info below is obsolete.
+		*	pages/templates/sidebar defines SIMPLE-TYPE (simple-bare)
+		*	pages/templates/404 defines SIMPLE-TYPE (dropdown-item-ul)
+		*	nav/templates/default defines SIMPLE-TYPE (simple)
+		*	nav/templates/unordered-linked-list defines SIMPLE-TYPE (simple-ul)
 	*	But it's a good example of the power of Code Modules.

+**v0.4.16**
+_Begin Date - 2021-08-16_

+*	Got the Blog items to work in the various navigation markup forms.
+	*	Uses BLOG-POSTS-TYPE variable
+	*	Needs to be refactored.